imsodin/awoiaf/README.md

 Running multiple jobs in parallel
 =================================

 As this project deals with processing 1000s of wiki pages it would make sense to use parallel processing to speed things up.
-If you have access to a compute cluster and to the sonofgrid scheduling system (formerly called SGE) then check the folder scr/sge for scripts and docusmentation on how to run paralllel jobs.
+If you have access to a compute cluster and to the sonofgrid scheduling system (formerly called SGE) then check the folder scr/sge for scripts and documentation on how to run paralllel jobs.
 If you want to schedule jobs using a different system (e.g. Hadoop YARN) then you will have to figure out how to do this yourself.